giantswarm/docs/src/content/general/architecture/openstack/index.md

 For managing all the infrastructure we run a management cluster per provider and region wherever you want run your workloads.
 From that management cluster you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
 Our operations team works to maintain all cluster components healthy, while we release new versions with new features and patches.
 On top of that, Giant Swarm offers a curated catalog with the most common Cloud Native tools that helps to monitor, secure or manage your applications.
 Customers can leverage those while we carry the burden of maintain and keep them up to date.

 Giant Swarm's architecture is split into two logical parts.
 One comprehends the management cluster and all the components running there.
 On the other side we have the workload clusters that are created dynamically by the users and they serve to run their business workloads.
 In principle the management cluster and workload cluster are the equal in terms of infrastructure and configuration.
-The difference comes with the additional layers we deployed on top of the management cluster that helps to manage your user and permissions, workload clusters or the applications running on the workload clusters.
+The difference comes with the additional layers we deployed on top of the management cluster that helps to manage your users and permissions, workload clusters or the applications running on the workload clusters.

 ## Cluster Architecture

-As explained previously, both management cluster and workload cluster has the same cluster structure and configuration.
+As explained previously, both the management cluster and the workload cluster have the same cluster structure and configuration.
 In Giant Swarm we rely on [Cluster API](https://cluster-api.sigs.k8s.io/) to bootstrap and configure the cluster infrastructure and set up all the components needed for a cluster to function.

 [Cluster Architecture Image](./CAPO_architecture.png)!

-By default the machines are split in three different failure domains or zones to ensure availability of the API and workloads running on the there.
+By default, the machines are split into three different failure domains or zones to ensure the availability of the API and workloads running on the there.
+In our setup, three control plane machines hold the Kubernetes API and the other controllers, and a variable number of worker machines contain the regular services.

-There is a machine created as bastion that help us with the operations.
-It is the single entrypoint to the running infrastructure so that way all cluster machines can live in a private network and expose the services running on them via explicit configuration.
+There is a machine created as a bastion that helps us with the operations.
+It is the single entry point to the running infrastructure so that way all cluster machines can live in a private network and expose the services running on them via explicit configuration.

 The setup requires an external network configured in the project to allow the machines to pull images or route requests from containers to Internet.

-We used an internal network which interconnects all master and worker machines allowing the internal communication of all containers within the cluster.
-At the same time it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
+On the other side, there is an internal network which interconnects all master and worker machines allowing the internal communication of all containers within the cluster.
+At the same time, it allocates the load balancers that are created dynamically as result of exposing a service in the cluster.
 The load balancer, in case of being external, allocates a floating IP to make possible the connection with external endpoints.

 Internally, Cluster API (CAPI) use kubeadm to configure all the machines according to the standards.
-It use a template defined as yaml, part of CAPI, where we have harden the different parameters for the API and other controllers running in the master machine.
+It uses a template defined as yaml, part of CAPI, where we have hardened the different parameters for the API and other controllers running in the master machine.

 ## Giant Swarm Management Cluster